The Armies of Ancient Persia: The Sassanians (Hardback)

 +£4 UK Delivery or free UK delivery if order is over £30

 Need a currency converter?
 Check XE.com for live rates

 Order within the next 8 hours, 6 minutes to get your order processed the next working day!

 |Other formats available - Buy the Hardback and get the eBook for £1.99!||Price|

 |The Armies of Ancient Persia:… Kindle (56.7 MB) Add to Basket||£18.00|

 |The Armies of Ancient Persia:… ePub (24.6 MB) Add to Basket||£18.00|

-The author, himself an Iranian emigré and expert in ancient Persian languages and military history, draws on the latest research and new archaeological evidence, focussing on the organization, equipment and tactics of the armies that dominated the ancient Middle East for so long.
+The author, born in Athens, Greece, and expert in ancient Persian languages and military history, has been researching the military history and technology of Persia for a quarter of a century.
+He draws on the latest research and new archaeological evidence, focusing on the organization, equipment and tactics of the armies that dominated the ancient Middle East for so long.